uihilab/GeospatialVR/README.md

 This project is developed by the University of Iowa Hydroinformatics Lab (UIHI Lab): [https://hydroinformatics.uiowa.edu/](https://hydroinformatics.uiowa.edu/).

-This project also utilizes Mapbox Unity SDK and Mozilla Unity WebXR Exporter.
+This project utilizes Mapbox Unity SDK and Mozilla Unity WebXR Exporter.